-VIII.5.2 - DEDIX, Sample Holder
+VIII.5.2 - DEDIX and DIADEM, Samples Holders

-The DEDIX diagnostic is mainly dedicated to the study of materials behavior under X-ray irradiation.
-This device holds four samples in the vicinity of TCC at a distance of 70 or 100 mm.
-Heterodyne velocimetry channels are connected to the samples; a spectrometer module, made of 4 X-ray diodes with different filters, is used to characterize the X-ray flux which irradiates the samples.
+The DEDIX diagnostic is mainly dedicated to the study of materials thermomechanical properties under X-ray irradiation, typically Equation-of-States (EoS) or Structural Response (SR).
+This device holds four samples (30 mm diameter at maximum) at a minimum distance of 70 mm from the TCC, in order to maximize the collection of radiant energy, e.g. [98].
+All-fibered coupled PDV and triature VISAR channels are connected to each sample, enabling shock wave and/or impulse response measurements [99].
+In addition, a spectrometer module, made of 4 X-ray diodes with different filters, is used to characterize the X-ray flux, which irradiates the samples.